Its-a-me-Ashwin/BigInt/README.md

 # BigInt

 ## To Do
-* Fix reamining functions
+* Sanity tests passed.
+* Test for more cases.
-* Test all other exsisting functions
+* Add more functions if needed.

+## To run
+* gcc PES1201700003.c intal_sampletest.c -Wall
+* ./a.out